haietza/moodle-local_onboarding/README.md

 A scheduled task runs once a month to delete user records in the local_onboarding table that have not been assigned a role and are one year or older.

+### Tracking onboarding email link clicks ###

+The plugin has the ability to track links included as part of onboarding emails.
+This is done using a redirect link and two database tables, local_onboarding_redirect_links and local_onboarding_link_clicks.
+The table local_onboarding_redirect_links contains the full URL for the site you would like the user to end up at.
+The table local_onboarding_link_clicks keeps track of which userids have clicked on which links.
+The redirect link must be in the format https://yourmoodlesite.edu/local/onboarding/redirect.php?id=xx&userid=%userid% where yourmoodlesite.edu is your site's wwwroot, xx is the id in the local_onboarding_redirect_links table that contains the full URL of the site you wish to redirect the user to, and %userid% is a wildcard that will be used to send the user's id to the local_onboarding_link_clicks table and should be kept in the URL as %userid%.
+The tracking URL must be in this format in order for link tracking to work.
+If you do not wish to track links, regular links can be used in onboarding messages.

 ## License ##

 2023 Michelle Melton <meltonml@appstate.edu>